Any items removed from graves and not claimed will remain available until 1st December 2014. Please contact Rector@thornhillparishchurch.org.uk

 Churchyard Geology Trail click here

 here to see location plan

 The churchyard of is a beautiful oasis situated between busy main roads in Thornhill.
 Covering an area of round about 3 acres it is a place of solitude and peace for the relatives of the departed.
 The churchyard is visited by many people tending graves or cremated remains plots and also by people passing through on a leisurely walk.
 Such a large area of grassland needs constant maintenance and we at Thornhill have a small and dedicated team of carers who meet regularly on summer Saturdays to cut grass and generally tidy the churchyard.
 Anyone wanting to join us is most welcome.
 Please contact the Rector or churchwardens for information.
 As can be seen from the pictures some parts of the churchyard are kept neatly cut and some are left to grow wild.
 These wild areas are home to a huge selection of butterflies, birds, hedgehogs, frogs and other wildlife ( see study by Marjorie Middleton above ).
-The public house in the corner of the second picture is the Savile arms and is one of only 2 public houses in the country to be situated in consecrated ground.

 Ready to start work----- would you like to help!
 Just turn up at 9.30 a.m.- 12 noon with shears and spades and energy! see weekly notice sheet for latest dates